 BY: Troy Murphy | September 2018

 We prepare for unknown challenges by actively engaging in knowledge and skill building activities.
-We exchange wasteful avoidances and escape with healthy life building enjoyments.
+We exchange wasteful avoidances and rejuvenate with healthy enjoyments.

 Life grinds us down, dulling our sharpness.
 Routine and boredom invade our tidy spaces, frighten our sensibilities, and warn of impending doom.
 If unprepared, these shifts of psychic strength can spook us into addictions and unhealthy escapes.
 We must replenish our minds and refuel our spirits.

 To build resilience, we must actively use the present.
 A future of richness and opportunity is invited not stumbled upon.
 We don’t know which challenges the future holds; but we can reasonably ascertain that future holds challenges.

 We must prepare for these unknown challenges through activity.
 We create a wider base of knowledge and expertise by being actively engaged in learning, not waiting to see what will happen first.
 We prepare by reading books on new subjects; taking college course to expand our knowledge; visiting new and fascinating places; getting involved in social activities to meet new people; practicing new hobbies; exercising a little more; or eating a little healthier.
 The list of constructive work available is endless.
 One choice may not provide the meaning you sought; that is okay, try something else.

 "We must prepare for these unknown challenges through activity.
 We create a wider base of knowledge and expertise by being actively engaged in learning, not waiting to see what will happen first."

 We achieve wellness and soundness of character on many plains.
 Our health, our knowledge, our competencies, our relationships, our spirituality, and our financial security.
 Each sector of human wellness becomes pillar that we can (and should) constructively work on, utilizing the precious time in between the many demands that pull energy from our being.